‘Boss Baby’ Beats ‘Beauty And The Beast’ At Opening, ‘Ghost in the Shell’ Flops?

 A more reasonable statement for its poor performance may be that Ghost in the Shell has a niche, albeit dedicated, audience.
 It simply is not as family friendly as the two mentioned movies.
 However, the original Ghost in the Shell was considered to be a milestone in animation; an important movie and was deemed to be one of the best Japanese animation has to offer.
 The $19 million opening is perhaps a little underwhelming.

 In any case, creators of Ghost in the Shell hope that it will find a more stable footing as it opens in Japan and China.
-It should be noted that $19 million was the figure for its domestic performance; its international release it garnered $40.1 million so far.
+It should be noted that $19 million was the figure for its domestic performance; its international release garnered $40.1 million so far.

 [Featured Image by Mike Coppola/Getty Images]